jaeyk/comp_thinking_social_science/README.md

 The course is currently divided into two main subjects (fundamentals and applications) and six main sessions.

 **Fundamentals**
-* In the first section, students learn best practices to manage data and code using Git and Bash.
+* In the first section, students learn best practices in data and code management using Git and Bash.
 * In the second, students learn how to wrangle, model, and visualize datat easier and faster.
 * In the third, students learn how to use functions to automate repeated things.